stackbit/stackbit-theme-libris/README.md

 [![Create with Stackbit](https://assets.stackbit.com/badge/create-with-stackbit.svg)](https://app.stackbit.com/create?theme=https://github.com/stackbithq/stackbit-theme-libris)

-### Converting into other static site generators
+### Stackbit Themes

+Use this theme with [Stackbit](https://www.stackbit.com) to create a website powered by any combination of static site generator and headless CMS.

+### Pick your Static Site Generator

 This theme is built using [Unibit](https://docs.stackbit.com/unibit) which is a superset of popular static site generators.
-Import this theme into Stackbit to seamlessly convert it to other static site generators like Gatsby/Hugo/Jekyll etc.
+Stackbit can transpile this theme into a Jekyll, Hugo or Gatsby site (more generators coming soon).

-### Connecting any headless CMS in minutes
+### Pick your Headless CMS

-The included [stackbit.yaml](https://docs.stackbit.com/content-model/stackbit-yml/) file defines a universal content model which maps the content, front-matter, data and layouts to a variety headless CMS like Contentful/DatoCMS/Forestry/NetlifyCMS etc without any additional setup.
+The included [stackbit.yaml](https://docs.stackbit.com/content-model/stackbit-yml/) file defines a universal content model for your content, front matter and data.
+Stackbit can automatically connect this theme to CMS like Contentful, DatoCMS, Forestry and Netlify CMS, etc.

 ## Quickstart